 Ballpark Chasers Favorite Bar- Chickie's and Pete's

-New food at Citizens Bank Park in 2019
+New food at Citizens Bank Park

 Questlove's cheesesteak - this vegi cheesecake is made with Impossible 2.0 Meat and topped with cheese sauce and pepper relish.